-Fifty days after Passover, during the Day of Pentecost, Acts 2 tells us that the Holy Spirit came down and was poured out on ‘all flesh’ in fulfillment of Joel 2.
+On the Day of Pentecost, tells us that the Holy Spirit came down and was poured out on ‘all flesh’ in fulfillment of , and began a new era in God’s redemptive plan.
 While Western churches don’t make much of this event, for Eastern Orthodox churches, this three-day feast is one of the most important religious celebrations, second only to Easter.

-The Shavout/Pentecost celebration is one of 3 feasts that required every male Jew to travel to Jerusalem.
-(This explains why so many foreigners were in Jerusalem on the Day of Pentecost, btw.)
-During the existence of the Temple in Jerusalem, the offering would consist of at least 2 loaves of bread made from the first harvest.
-For farmers, this was a special event indeed.
-They began weeks earlier by using a reed to mark the first budding fruits of the various species of their fruit crop.
-When the specially marked fruits were ripe, they would be gathered, placed in decorated baskets on decorated oxen, and led in a grand procession to Jerusalem.
+During the existence of the Temple in Jerusalem, the Feast of Weeks was a lengthy affair and a national celebration.
+The required offering would consist of at least 2 loaves of bread made from the first harvest.
+Farmers began weeks earlier (on Passover day) by marking or binding the first budding of their crop.
+When the specially marked crops were ripe, they would be gathered, placed in decorated baskets on decorated oxen, and led in a grand procession to Jerusalem.
 Along the way, villagers would greet the procession with music, parades and all manner of excitement.
-At the Temple, each farmer would present his “Bikkurim” in accordance with Deut 26:1-10, and would recount the story of Jacob’s oppression by Laban, all the way through to the Egyptian oppression, God’s deliverance in the Exodus, His giving of the Law, and how God sustained them and brought them to the Promised Land.
+At the Temple, each farmer would present his “Bikkurim” in accordance with , and would recount the story of Jacob’s oppression by Laban, all the way through to the Egyptian oppression, God’s deliverance in the Exodus, His giving of the Law, and how God sustained them and brought them to the Promised Land.